-- the pros and cons of the best programmable thermostats
+- Pros and cons of programmable thermostats

-- the most important features of programmable thermostats
+- The most important features of programmable thermostats

-- why some thermostats are much easier to program than others
+- Why some thermostats are much easier to program than others

 What Are Programmable Thermostats?